lexa-lang/lexa/GETTING-STARTED.md

 ```

 This will again take roughly 15 minutes.
-In the end, this will print a somewhat prettified version of the results in Markdown-style tables.
+In the end, this will print a somewhat prettified version of the results in Markdown-style tables, with one table per language, containing the mean, standard deviation and median in seconds.
 The latter are available inside the container in the file `/home/ubuntu/benchmark-programs/results.md` and can also be copied out of the container with

 ```